I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltstartfiltering.md

 <p> </p>

 ## -remarks
-<p>A minifilter driver typically calls <b>FltStartFiltering</b> from its <b>DriverEntry</b> routine after it has completed its global initialization and called <a href="https://msdn.microsoft.com/library/windows/hardware/ff544305">FltRegisterFilter</a>. <b>FltStartFiltering</b> notifies the Filter Manager that the minifilter driver is ready to begin attaching to volumes and filtering I/O requests.
-After the minifilter driver calls this routine, the Filter Manager treats the minifilter driver as a fully active minifilter driver, presenting it with volumes to attach to, as well as I/O requests.
-The minifilter driver must be prepared to begin receiving these notifications and I/O requests even before <b>FltStartFiltering</b> returns. </p>

-<p>A minifilter driver typically calls <b>FltStartFiltering</b> from its <b>DriverEntry</b> routine after it has completed its global initialization and called <a href="https://msdn.microsoft.com/library/windows/hardware/ff544305">FltRegisterFilter</a>. <b>FltStartFiltering</b> notifies the Filter Manager that the minifilter driver is ready to begin attaching to volumes and filtering I/O requests.
+<p>A minifilter driver typically calls <b>FltStartFiltering</b> from its <b>DriverEntry</b> routine after it has completed its global initialization and called <a href="..\fltkernel\nf-fltkernel-fltregisterfilter.md">FltRegisterFilter</a>. <b>FltStartFiltering</b> notifies the Filter Manager that the minifilter driver is ready to begin attaching to volumes and filtering I/O requests.
 After the minifilter driver calls this routine, the Filter Manager treats the minifilter driver as a fully active minifilter driver, presenting it with volumes to attach to, as well as I/O requests.
 The minifilter driver must be prepared to begin receiving these notifications and I/O requests even before <b>FltStartFiltering</b> returns. </p>

 ## -requirements
 <table>